5 Archaeological Discoveries That Confirmed the Bible in 2025

 When Archaeology Meets Faith

-From the 5,000-year-old winepress at Megiddo, we learned that wine symbolism in Scripture is not arbitrary but dialogues with millennia of religious tradition in the Ancient Near East.
+From the 5,000-year-old winepress at Megiddo, we learn that the symbolism of wine in Scripture is not arbitrary, but engages with millennia of religious tradition in the ancient Near East.

-From the new dating of the Dead Sea Scrolls, we discovered that the book of Daniel was written before the events it prophesies, not after — directly challenging academic skepticism.
-And we learned that "poor in spirit" means humbly bowing to God's breath.
+From the new dating of the Dead Sea Scrolls, we discover that the book of Daniel was written before the events it prophesies, not after — directly challenging academic skepticism.
+And we learn that "poor in spirit" means humbly bowing to the breath of God.

-From Paul's prison in Caesarea, we gained a tangible location where we can reflect on the two years that changed Christianity — when Paul, imprisoned, still transformed governors and kings with his testimony.
+From Paul's prison in Caesarea, we gain a tangible site where we can reflect on the two years that changed Christianity — when Paul, in chains, was still transforming governors and kings with his testimony.

-From the tower of Siloam, we see how apparently insignificant details in the Gospels reveal historical authenticity — Luke recorded real events that his contemporary readers would recognize.
+From the tower of Siloam, we see how seemingly insignificant details in the Gospels reveal historical authenticity — Luke was recording real events that his contemporary readers would recognize.

-From Ugarit, we understand the cultural context in which the Bible was written and the radical theological difference that Israel represented amid Canaanite paganism.
+From Ugarit, we understand the cultural context in which the Bible was written and the radical theological difference Israel represented in the midst of Canaanite paganism.

-Biblical archaeology doesn't "prove" faith — faith transcends the need for material proof.
-But archaeology confirms the historicity of biblical narratives, showing that the Bible is not a collection of myths but a reliable record of real events, real people, real places.
+Biblical archaeology does not "prove" faith — faith transcends the need for material proof.
+But archaeology confirms the historicity of biblical narratives, showing that the Bible is not a collection of myths, but a reliable record of real events, real people, and real places.

-As archaeologist Dr. Rodrigo Silva said: "You can read the Bible in Brazil and have a valid experience.
-But when you walk through the land where these stories happened, when you excavate and touch artifacts that were there when the Bible was being written, the experience deepens — it's like scuba diving instead of just watching the sea from the beach."
+As archaeologist Dr. Rodrigo Silva put it: "You can read the Bible in Brazil and have a valid experience.
+But when you walk the land where these stories happened, when you excavate and touch artifacts that were there while the Bible was being written, the experience deepens — it is like scuba diving with a tank rather than just watching the sea from the beach."

 The Invitation of Archaeology